-There is customer support available online and via the telephone and we were able to see a demonstration of the portal with its online tools and listen to a sample of calls.
+There is customer support available online and via the telephone.

 The withdrawal journey can be commenced online or by telephone.
 This triggers the presentation of investment pathways to non-advised customers.
 This generates a paper form which is pre completed as far as possible and sent to the customer to complete and sign.